-My research examines the role of new and innovative forms of global governance – specifically environmental certification/labeling and corporate social responsibility initiatives – in addressing complex, transboundary environmental challenges.
+My research examines the role of businesses, NGOs, and standard setters in solving transboundary environmental challenges.
 This research program is inherently interdisciplinary and seeks to put elements of political science, environmental studies and business/management in conversation.

-The starting point for my research is that conventional state-led multilateral efforts to solve transboundary environmental problems have yielded only intermittent results.
 In the absence of comprehensive state-led solutions, a host of innovative transnational governance initiatives have emerged that use market forces to address environmental problems.
 The rise of these new forms of governance raises a number of questions.
 Under what conditions are they likely to be effective?
-How do they interact with conventional, state-centric forms of environmental governance?
-And what does the growing fragmentation and complexity of our global governance architecture signify for efforts to address complex transboundary challenges?
+How do they interact with the traditional authority of governments and international organizations?
+And what negative externalities do the create?
 I address these questions across a number of related projects, reviewed below.

 Refereed Journal Articles